Making sense of the laptop ban

 Of course, all of these bans have a simple, massive loophole.
 All you need to do is choose a connecting flight to the U.S. or U.K. on the likes of Lufthansa, KLM or Air France that doesn’t stop at any of the airports named in these orders and you can simply walk on with all of your electronics safely stored in your bag.
 And you could do that from airports that surely have far more lax security procedures than Dubai International.

 Given that the U.K. has joined into the ban, though, there is likely some intelligence that this is a threat.
-The rumor now is a recent read on Al Qaeda in Yemen prompted this ban and U.S. officials believe bombs hidden in consumer electronics brought down a Russian jet in 2015 and ripped a hole in the cabin of another plane last year (that plane managed to make an emergency landing).
+The rumor now is a recent raid on Al Qaeda in Yemen prompted this ban and U.S. officials believe bombs hidden in consumer electronics brought down a Russian jet in 2015 and ripped a hole in the cabin of another plane last year (that plane managed to make an emergency landing).

 Would it be better if those bombs went off in the cargo hold?
 The assumption here seems to be that the bombs need to be triggered manually — and maybe that the x-ray machines that scan your suitcase before it’s loaded are more likely to catch them than the regular security checks for carry-ons.
 Neither the U.S. nor U.K. will provide any details about the perceived threat, so we’re stabbing in the dark here.